Forwarding Packets Greedily on the Line: General lower bounds

-Thus, by Lemma \ref{lem:general-lower}, \alg as a $4/3$-competitive algorithm has in expectation more than $(1/3 - \varepsilon/2)\cdot U_i$ packets left at time $t$ to be processed on router $i$.
-Releasing $U_i$ additional packets at time $t$ to be processed on router $i$ hence ensures that the expected cost of $\alg$ is more than $(4/3 - \varepsilon/2)\cdot U_i$.
-On the other hand, by the definition of critical, \OFF, and therefore also \OPT, can handle $I^{(i)}$ and these additional packets still at cost $U_i$ because it has no packets left to be processed on router $i$ at time $t$.
-Since $\ell$, and hence, $U_i$, can be chosen arbitrarily large, this is a contradiction to \alg being $(4/3-\eps)$-competitive. \end{proof}
+Thus, by Lemma \ref{lem:general-lower}, \alg, being a $4/3$-competitive algorithm, has in expectation more than $(1/3 - \varepsilon/2)\cdot U_i$ packets left to process on router $i$ at time $t$.
+Releasing $U_i$ additional packets at time $t$ that need to be processed on router $i$ therefore gives \alg an expected cost greater than $(4/3 - \varepsilon/2)\cdot U_i$.
+In contrast, the definition of critical guarantees that \OFF, and hence \OPT, can schedule $I^{(i)}$ together with these additional packets with cost $U_i$, because no packet remains to be processed on router $i$ at time $t$.
+Since $\ell$, and hence $U_i$, can be chosen arbitrarily large, this contradicts the assumption that \alg is $(4/3-\eps)$-competitive. \end{proof}